Johnny-Gasbeck/Zentra/README.md

 • Evalute ROI of the loyalty program: Compare customer acquisition cost (CAC) and retention rate for loyalty vs. non loyalty members to help determine the financial viability of keeping or scaling this program

-#### Ways to Improve Loyalty Program
+##### Ways to Improve Loyalty Program

-• Launch a re-engagement campaign for inactive loyalty members:Identify members who haven’t purchased recently and encourage them to return with time-limited offers or bonus rewards
+• Launch a re-engagement campaign for inactive loyalty members: Identify members who haven’t purchased recently and encourage them to return with time-limited offers or bonus rewards

 • Promote membership at checkout and align program incentives with bestsellers to maximize adoption and repeat purchase behavior.